bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hoe.md

 * It was, in fact, in 1982 that Hoe resigned his position at the Victoria University of Wellington and moved to Shanghai.
 * The fear of intervention from a few Chinese-New Zealanders who had citizenship such as Jim Wong, Nancy Goddard (née Kwok) and later Jock Hoe rose to prominence but for many their involvement was either veiled in secrecy or through a companion front organisation.
 * Graeme Clarke said that in 1980 Jock Hoe had made pro-cultural revolution comments, Hoe had long drifted away from the Society by this stage and had lived outside of New Zealand for much of the intervening period.
+* Jock Hoe, who taught history in Shanghai, had been involved with the Society for many years ...
 * Hoe taught history and English at the English Language Institute in Shanghai for a few years, then returned to New Zealand to take up an appointment teaching Chinese at Christchurch Polytechnic and at Massey University.
 * After he retired from teaching, Hoe welcomed groups of students to his home to discuss the history of Chinese science.